lurz/VE450_BasicSR/README.md

 2. To draw the validation graph, please use tb_logger or draw_val_graph.py.
 3. Please use generate_mod_LR_bic.py to prepare the data.
 4. Use net_interp.py to tune the alpha parameter.

+# other
+In /Chaoyi, this directory contains the code to add gaussian kernel to the images and extract video frames.